It's not clear when babies as young as 6 months old could become eligible for the COVID-19 vaccine after federal regulators delayed their decision.

 Will legal guardians need to provide proof of age to verify eligibility?

 No. Parents will be asked to attest their child’s age.

-Will patients 5 to 11-years-old need a parent or guardian with them?
+Will children need a parent or guardian with them?

 Yes.
 North Carolina state law requires written consent from a parent/guardian for a minor to receive a vaccine that has been granted an emergency use authorization and is not fully approved by the FDA.
 This includes the Pfizer COVID-vaccine.

 Minors who are 16 or 17 can give their own consent for the vaccine, and written parental consent is not required because the Pfizer vaccine is fully FDA approved for those age 16 and older.